 The Johns Hopkins Arthritis Center provides care to patients with inflammatory arthritis with a focus on the care of rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis.
-The Arthritis Center physicians see patients primarily at the Johns Hopkins Bayview Campus and at our Good Samaritan location, and a smaller contingent are seen at the Johns Hopkins Hospital.
+The Arthritis Center physicians see patients at the Johns Hopkins Bayview Campus.

-- Medical records from all treating physicians and/or past rheumatologist records and/or hospital discharge summaries.
+- Summary letters from all treating physicians and/or past rheumatologist records and/or hospital discharge summaries (bring last 3 reports)

 If you are a returning patient: